-The act (a) Means the local Government: Municipal Finance Management Act No. 56 of 2003 Treasury guidelines Means any guidelines on supply chain management issued by the Minister in terms of section 168 of the MFMA Townships Means an urban living area that any time from the late 19 th century until 27 April 1994 was reserved for black people, including areas developed for historically disadvantaged individuals post 27 April 1994 Youth Has the meaning assigned to it in section 1 of the National Youth Development Agency Act No. 54 of 2008 Written or verbal quotation Means quotations referred to in Supply Chain Management regulation 12 (1) (b)
+Tender Means a written offer in the form determined by an organ of state in response to an invitation to provide goods or services through price quotations, competitive tendering process or any other method envisaged in legislation Tender for income-generating contracts Means a written offer in the form determined by an organ of state in response to an invitation for the origination of income-generating contracts through any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions The act Means the local Government: Municipal Finance Management Act No. 56 of 2003 Treasury guidelines Means any guidelines on supply chain management issued by the Minister in terms of section 168 of the MFMA Townships Means an urban living area that any time from the late 19 th century until 27 April 1994 was reserved for black people, including areas developed for historically disadvantaged individuals post 27 April 1994 Youth Has the meaning assigned to it in section 1 of the National Youth Development Agency Act No. 54 of 2008 Formal written price quotations Means quotations referred to in Supply Chain Management regulation 12 (1) (b)

-ACRONYMS AND ABBREVIATIONS
+ACRONYMS AND ABBREVIATIONS ACRON ABBREVIATIO ABBREVIATIO